What is inhalation sedation?

 Which children can have inhalation sedation?

 This is a safe process that can be used on most children.
-When your child first attends the dental department we will assess whether they are suitable for inhalation sedation.
+When your child first attends the dental clinic we will assess whether they are suitable for inhalation sedation.

 Are there any risks with inhalation sedation?